wohshon/wohshon.github.io/_posts/2020-11-06-amq-streams-mirrormaker2.markdown

 The high level steps to setup Cluster 1:
 1. Create a namespace, e.g. `amqstreams` is used in this demo
-2. Install the AMQ Streams Operator, I won't go into the details as it is very well documented [here](https://access.redhat.com/documentation/en-us/red_hat_amq/7.7/html-single/using_amq_streams_on_openshift/index)
+2. Install the AMQ Streams Operator, I won't go into the details as it is very well documented [here](https://access.redhat.com/documentation/en-us/red_hat_amq/7.7/html-single/using_amq_streams_on_openshift/index).

+I have also uploaded some scripts for deploying the operator and a basic cluster [here](https://github.com/wohshon/amqstreams-scripts).
+Hope this will make it easier for testing, when you have to repeatably provision and tear down.

 3. We will make use of the Operator to create the following objects:
    - Kafka Cluster
    - Kafka Topic